rhymeswithmogul/aprs-weather-submit/README.md

 *   Wind speed, peak in the last five minutes (`-g`, `--gust`)
 *   Wind speed, sustained over the last minute (`-S`, `--wind-speed`)

+## Installing
+This finally has a standard `configure` script.
+See INSTALL.md for more information.

 ## Legal Notices

 To use this app, you *must* be either: